 - maths skills

 We expect children to read their school book alongside an adult at home least three times a week.
-We ask that Reading Records are signed.
-Reading records are monitored daily by teaching staff.
+We ask that parents/carers use Class Dojo to submit a video of their child reading at home at least once a week and two weekly photographs of them reading via their child's individual portofolio page.
+Class Dojo is monitored daily by teaching staff.
 We ask that all children bring a St Chad's Book Bag to school every day.
 Book bags can be purchased from our school uniform supplier, details can be found here.
 Further information on how you can support your child's reading at home can be found here.

 We have created parent booklets to support with reading, phonics and maths at home, particularly the teaching and learning of key skills e.g. numbers to 10, how to read and spell the word' the'.
 During the year, we hold a number of parent workshops based on the content of these booklets.
 Copies of our parent booklets can be found below.